URJC Logo

 URJC LogoURJC Logo PNG

-Universidad Rey Juan Carlos was named after the former king of Spain, which is why it has a small crown on its emblem.
-It is formed from four red circles and a rectangle that hovers over the “u” like a fancy diacritic.
-The URJC logo reflects the special status of the university, its prospects, and its prestige.
+Rey Juan Carlos University was named after the former King of Spain; its emblem features a small crown.
+It is formed by four red circles and a rectangle that hangs over the letter “u,” resembling an ornate diacritical mark.
+The URJC logo reflects the university’s unique status, prospects, and prestige.

 URJC: Brand overview